aloutfi/golden-image-buildx/README.md

 # golden-image-buildx

 As more companies migrate their developers to ARM based machines, a need arises for docker images to be compatible with multiple architectures.
-While intermediary/translation solutions like rosetta exist, there is a significant tradeoff in terms of build speed.
+While intermediary/translation solutions like rosetta exist, there is a significant tradeoff in terms of build speed and layer caching abilities.

 This exploratory project investigates multi-architecture docker builds via GitHub Actions.